Chip Ganassi hits brakes on 20 years of NASCAR racing - WHIZ News

 The highlight was 11 years ago when Jamie McMurray returned to Ganassi and won the season-opening Daytona 500.
 McMurray won the Brickyard 400 that season, too, and coupled with Dario Franchitti’s victory in the Indianapolis 500 and a sports car win at Rolex 24 at Daytona to open the 2011 season, Ganassi became the only team owner to claim all those crown jewels in a 12-month period.

+CGR alone in 20 years lost big-money backers Coors Light, Texaco/Havoline and Wrigley Co. and then flagship sponsor Target ended its 27-year partnership with Ganassi.

+“We had a couple of major speedbumps along the way didn’t help our business and the model we had worked for a long time,” Ganassi said.
+“You know, my business relies solely on sponsorship.”

-The 63-year-old Ganassi doesn’t own car dealerships, doesn’t run a global transportation business, doesn’t even make engines to sell to other race teams.
+Ganassi doesn’t own car dealerships, doesn’t run a global transportation business, doesn’t even make engines to sell to other race teams.
 The Ganassi engines in NASCAR come from Hendrick.

-He’s had sponsors come and go.
+So if he doesn’t have a sponsor, Ganassi has to pay out of pocket.
+And his income derived from racing.
+It’s one long cycle like that in motorsports, a daily hustle of trying to find some more funding.

+DC Solar made a big showing at Phoenix in 2018 when it introduced itself as a major Ganassi sponsor for the next season.
+Less than two months later, founder Jeff Carpoff was raided by the the FBI and DC Solar was accused of being a $1 billion Ponzi scheme.

+Ganassi told AP he has received notice he is being sued by a trustee attempting to collect Carpoff’s debts.
+It infuriated him.

+“I’m owed money, and I’m getting sued?” said Ganassi.
+“The guy almost put me out of business.
+I’m the one who had to lay off all these people.
+I’m the guy who had to eat the losses and make up that $8 million.”

 There is no single reason Ganassi is leaving NASCAR and he is certainly not leaving racing.
-Alex Palou’s championship in his first year of IndyCar in September was Ganassi’s 14th in American open wheel racing.
-Six of the sport’s legends have won titles for Ganassi, himself a former driver.
+Alex Palou’s championship in September in his first season of IndyCar with Ganassi was Ganassi’s 14th in American open wheel racing.
+Six of the sport’s legends have won titles for Ganassi.

 Ganassi also returned to sports car competition this year and next season will field two full-time entries as IMSA prepares to return to the 24 Hours of Le Mans.
 And he has a team in the global Extreme E Series and was with that team two weeks ago in Italy.